chq1155/Homepage-of-CAO-Hanqun/index.md

 ## Profile

-I am an undergraduate student from The Chinese university of Hong Kong (CUHK) Math Department.
-Now, I am focusing on research in **Bioinformatics**, **Computer Vision**, and **Medical Image Analysis**, which include protein design using deep generative model, sc ATAC-seq clustering & analysis, Medical image processing with Masked Image Modeling.
+I am currently a Ph.D. student at **Computer Science and Engineering Department** under the supervision of **Prof. Pheng-Ann Heng** and **Prof. Guangyong Chen**.
+Now, I am focusing on research on **Computational Protein Design through advanced generative models** as well as **Generating novel and diverse samples based on limited amount of data**.
+Previously, I am an undergraduate student from The Chinese university of Hong Kong (CUHK) Math Department.

 ## Education

 - **The Chinese University of Hong Kong**
-  > Bachelor of Computer Science, September 2016 -
+  > Bachelor of Mathematics, September 2016 - July 2023
+- **The Chinese University of Hong Kong**
+  > Ph.D. of Computer Science and Engineering, August 2023 - July 2027 (Expected)

 ## Intership